scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 This is important to note because it illustrates the way in which MONTE is likely to be useful to those outside JPL.
-Deep space navigation is (not yet at least) a very high-demand field.
+Deep space navigation is (not yet at least) a high-demand field.
 The majority of astrodynamic computing occurs in other contexts such as Earth-centered navigation (weather and communication satellites, etc), collision avoidance analysis (making sure two spacecraft don't run